 The whole composition is displayed on a heavily guilloched solid Sterling silver dial that features a number of different motives.
 To keep the watch in style, it is also equipped with Breguet-style blued steel hands.

-Its 43 mm round case is available both in 18-carat rose gold (pictured) or stainless steel.
-While the first version looks more expensive and, well, luxurious, the one in steel seems to be more balanced and somehow more appealing.
+Its 43 mm round case is available both in 18-karat rose gold (ref.
+CH-7541BR, pictured) or stainless steel (ref.
+CH-7543B.)
+While the first version looks more expensive and, well, luxurious, the one in steel is more balanced and somehow more appealing.

 See also: Chronoswiss Pacific Collection